popolo-project/popolo-spec/specs/organization.md

 <h1 id="standard-reuse">2.
 Standard reuse</h1>

-Briefly, the survey of existing specifications concludes that:
+Briefly, the [survey of existing specifications](/appendices/survey.html) concludes that:

-* No vocabulary has a property for former dates.
+* No vocabulary has a property for former names.
-* No vocabulary has a property for dissolution dates, except for `vcard:deathDate`.
+* `schema:foundingDate` and `OrganizationEstablishmentDate` are the only properties for founding dates.
+* `vcard:deathDate` and `OrganizationTerminationDate` are the only properties for dissolution dates.
-* The Organization ontology is the only vocabulary to meet all other [requirements](#use-cases-and-requirements).
+* The [Organization ontology](http://www.w3.org/TR/vocab-org/) is the only vocabulary to meet all other [requirements](#use-cases-and-requirements).

 This data specification is a [profile of the W3C organization ontology](http://www.w3.org/TR/vocab-org/#conformance).

+## 2.1.
+Cardinality restrictions

-**Differences:** Unlike the Organization ontology, an organization may have only one classification in this data specification; implementations must choose a unique classification scheme.
+Unlike the [Organization ontology](http://www.w3.org/TR/vocab-org/), an organization may have only one classification in this data specification; implementations must choose a unique classification scheme.

 <h1 id="classes-and-properties">3.
 Classes and properties</h1>